mattrussi/gitlab-com-runbooks/docs/uncategorized/osquery.md

 * We won't leverage a 3rd party vendor (`uptycs`), but the vanilla open source version of OSQuery.
 * We won't enable file integrity monitoring for *every* file access.
 In fact, during the first iteration of the OSQuery rollout, file integrity monitoring will be completely disabled.
-* The [configuration options related to performance](https://gitlab.com/gitlab-cookbooks/gitlab-osquery/-/blob/master/attributes/config.rb#L16-23) have been tuned in alignment with the [thresholds defined by Palantir](https://github.com/palantir/osquery-configuration) in their open source configurtion of OSQuery.
+* The [configuration options related to performance](https://gitlab.com/gitlab-cookbooks/gitlab-osquery/-/blob/master/attributes/config.rb#L16-23) have been tuned in alignment with the [thresholds defined by Palantir](https://github.com/palantir/osquery-configuration) in their open source configuration of OSQuery.

 In addition, CPU and Memory usage has been checked in Staging, and it is as follows: